-DevOps Specialist is someone who assists the client by supporting development team.
+DevOps specialists assist the client by supporting the development team.
 DevOps takes care of software development (Dev side) and information-technology operations (Ops side).
 The goal is to shorten the software development cycle, guarantee continuous delivery and assure quality software.
 All at the same time.

 When you start to think about it and attempt to reflect how to do things and what is the most effective way, instead of an easy answer you can find a lot of discussions about contradicting approaches, architectures or way of perceiving things, i.e.: